kepra3/popgen_rad_shallow_agaricia/README.md

 **Notes**

-Steps are all written out instead of all code commands as the commands used are relatviely simple and repetitive.
+Some steps are written out instead of all code commands due to utilising databases and other large files.

 **Steps**